St. Louis Healthy Corner Store Project

-The St. Louis Healthy Corner Store Project is currently working with the following healthy corner stores and community partners.
-Stop by any one of our participating Healthy Corner Stores!
+The St. Louis Healthy Corner Store Project works with stores and community partners throughout the city of St. Louis.
+Stop by one of our participating stores!

-- Regal Food III (4200 Shaw Ave, Shaw neighborhood) & the Shaw Neighborhood Improvement Association
+- Shaw Market (formerly called Regal Food III, 4200 Shaw Ave., Shaw neighborhood) & the Shaw Neighborhood Improvement Association

-- Minnesota Market (formerly called Penny Saver, 3301 Minnesota Ave, Benton Park West neighborhood) and the Benton Park West Neighborhood Association
+- El Torito & LaCarniceria (2753 Cherokee St. & 2800 Cherokee St., Benton Park West neighborhood) & the Benton Park West Neighborhood Association

 - B&B Supermarket (954 Goodfellow, West End neighborhood) & the West End Healthy Neighborhood Store Team